The Architect:

 Layton became so well established that he and his partners received the contract to construct the Oklahoma State Capitol building.
 His architectural technique incorporated Neoclassical and Gothic styles which shaped the character of iconic Oklahoma buildings.

 Layton and his partners designed county courthouses, 46 Oklahoma City public schools, various corporate headquarters, and private higher educational facilities.
 A number of his designs, including the Skirvin Hotel, survive today.
-The elaborate designs and ornate fixtures all showcase oil wealth of the time.
+The elaborate designs and ornate fixtures all showcase the oil wealth of the time.

 Layton passed away on February 6, 1943, and was laid to rest in Rose Hill Cemetery in Oklahoma City.